Girii4/ai-Interviewer/README.md

-# PrepIQ - AI-NLP Interview Assistant
+# PrepIQ - AI Interview Assistant

 An AI-powered platform to generate interview questions, evaluate candidate answers, and provide detailed feedback for technical and behavioral interviews across multiple software and data roles.